rowanmoul/ArchSecureDualBoot/README.md

 - `luksAddKey` tells `cryptsetup` we want to add a new passphrase.
 - `/dev/sda5` specifies our LUKS device.
-- `tpm-passphrase.bin` specifies the new passphrase we want to add.
+- `tpm-luks-passphrase.bin` specifies the new passphrase we want to add.

 This command will prompt you for your previous passphrase before adding the new key in keyslot 2 (A LUKS device can have up to 10 passphrases).

 ### Create a policy to seal the passphrase with

 Before we seal this new passphrase into a TPM object under our primary key, we need to create a policy to seal it with, so that it can only be accessed if the policy is satisfied.
 Normally such a policy would involve the values of PCRs that are known to contain measurements of a trusted boot configuration (such as the new arch install we just created), however PCR values are inherently brittle.
 Whenver you update your bootloader, kernel, BIOS or other values that get measured, the PCR values will change.
 We would then have to re-seal the passphrase because an object's policy is immutable after it is created.
 To mitigate this issue, there is a special kind of policy that we can seal our pasphrase with that is coloquially referred to as a "wildcard policy".
 This is a policy that can only be satisfied by another policy that has been signed by an authorization key (and that policy must also be satisfied however it requires).
 This second policy is passed in at the time the object with the wildcard policy is to be used (when our passphrase is to be unsealed and used to unlock the disk).
-In order to create a wildcard policy, we need a key that will be used to sign the secondary policy that is used to satisfy it.
+In order to create a wildcard policy, we need an authorization key that will be used to sign the secondary policy that is used to satisfy it.
 This authorization key will be stored in the TPM, encrypted under our primary key so that it is never stored in the clear on the disk.
-The authorization key will only be accessible with another key stored on the encrypted disk.
-By doing this, the authorization key itself is never stored in the clear, and the disk must already be unlocked in order to access it's private portion.
+The authorization key will only be accessible with an authorization value (similar to the primary key) which will be stored on the encrypted disk.
+By doing this, the disk must already be unlocked in order to access the authorization key to sign a new policy.

-#### Create an access key for the authorization key
+#### Create an access value for the policy authorization key

+*To better differentiate terminology, the authorization vaue for our policy authorization key will be referred to as an* **access value** *from here on.*

-Similar to previously, the access key will be generated with the TPM:
+Similar to previously, the access value will be generated with the TPM:

 ```Shell
 tpm2_getrandom 32 > policy-authorization-access.bin